Also known as lab-created diamonds, man-made diamonds, synthetic diamonds.

 Lab-grown diamonds have chemical, physical, and gemological properties that are the same as natural diamonds.
 However, the manufacturing processes used to produce lab-grown diamonds give them subtle features that trained gemologists and specialized instruments can use to separate lab-grown diamonds from natural diamonds.

 An ability to distinguish natural diamonds from lab-grown diamonds is very important.
 In the gem and jewelry industry, many people have a strong preference for natural diamonds.
 They prefer them because they are made by nature and also because of their rarity.
 As a result, natural diamonds sell for a higher price than lab-grown diamonds.
-However, many people will gladly buy a lab-grown diamond because they can be purchased at a significant cost savings.
+However, many people gladly buy a lab-grown diamond because they can be purchased at a significant cost savings.
+Some people also prefer lab-grown diamonds for ethical and environmental reasons.

 A Brief History of Lab-Grown Diamonds